Andrettin/Wyrmsun/readme.txt

 - Added dwarven Thane (unit graphics by b_o and icon by Jinn).
 - Units' graphic variations can now be defined in the unit type's definition
 - Brown-haired dwarven axefighters, steelclads and thanes now use a brown-haired icon as well (graphics by Jinn).
-- Orange-haired dwarven scouts can now randomly get an icon variation (braided beard) (graphic by Jinn).
+- Dwarven scouts can now randomly get an icon variation (braided beard) (graphic by Jinn).
-- Blue-feathered gryphons now have a blue-feathered icon to match (modification of the gryphon icon by b_o).
+- Blue-feathered gryphons now have a blue-feathered icon to match (modification by b_o of the gryphon icon).
+- Black-haired, blond-haired and gray-haired dwarven axefighters, steelclads and thanes now have an appropriately colored icon to match (modification by b_o of the axefighter, steelclad and thane icons).
+- Blond-haired and gray-haired dwarven scouts now have an appropriately colored icon to match (modification by b_o of the scout and scout with braided beard icons).

 -----------------------------------------------------------------------
 - 0.1.5c